Creating and Maintaining a Mapping Table

 It is critical that:

-- The mapping table uses the same data type and length as the external system
+- the mapping table uses the same data type and length as the external system

 Initial Population from ContactHistory